Milena Dravić

-Milena Dravić (Милена Дравић, /sh/; 5 October 1940 – 14 October 2018) was a Yugoslav and Serbian film, television and theatre actress.
-She played the mother of Brad Pitt in the 1988 film The Dark Side of the Sun.
+Milena Dravić (Милена Дравић, /sh/; 5 October 1940 – 14 October 2018) was a Yugoslavian and Serbian film, television and theatre actress.

 Biography

 Born in Belgrade, Serbia, Dravić became involved with performing arts at the age of four via her parents enrolling her in a dance program.
 She would later switch to classical ballet.

 In 1959, still a high school student, Dravić got spotted by director František Čáp who approached the eighteen-year-old about being in his film Vrata ostaju otvorena after seeing her on the cover of a youth magazine in a ballet dancers' group photo.
 After appearing in a few more films, she decided to pursue acting full-time and to that end successfully enrolled at the Academy of Theatre Arts (APU) within the Arts Academy in Belgrade.

 Her big break came in 1962 in Branko Bauer's Prekobrojna for which she won the Golden Arena for Best Actress (Yugoslav equivalent of an Academy Award).
-The memorable role, as well as the much-publicized accolade, propelled her to becoming Yugoslavia's first and arguably biggest female movie star.
 She was a recipient of five Silver arenas (for supporting actress roles) and 2 Golden arenas (for leading actress roles).

-Milena Dravić's career was long, prolific, and versatile.
-She was memorable and believable, whether as the tragic heroine in state-sponsored World War II epics, the eccentric protagonist of experimental arthouse films like WR: Mysteries of the Organism or in romantic comedies.
-She especially excelled in the latter during the 1970s and 1980s.
-She won the Cannes Best Supporting Actress Award in 1980 for Special Treatment.

-For her roles and contributions to domestic cinematography, she received the prestigious Pavle Vujisić Award in August 1994.

-On 15 December 2017 she was honored with the prestigious Dobričin prsten lifetime achievement award in Belgrade.
+She received various awards and accolades over her career, such as the Cannes Best Supporting Actress Award in 1980 for Special Treatment, the Pavle Vujisić Award in August 1994, and the Dobričin prsten lifetime achievement award in Belgrade.